michaelfedell/linux_essentials/git.md

 - Use your stash for unfinished work: if you need to pull, or checkout something but have in-progress, local changes, you can "stash" them instead of creating a temporary commit.
 - Commit early and often: repo timelines are far more helpful if you can step through small, incremental changes.
 - Write good messages: more info [below](#commit-messages).
 - Don't panic: if you think you've messed up, don't worry - [so has everyone](https://www.edureka.co/blog/common-git-mistakes/) - and there are lots of guides online!
 Just a simple google of "Oops...
 I committed all those changes to the master branch" will usually get you an answer!
-Also see [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/).

 ### Commit Messages